Submit your application

 There is no established limit on duration but feasibility of performance will be a consideration.
 Preference will be given to works under 12 minutes in duration.
+Attendance at the conference is required of all composers whose works will be performed.
 Additional specifications found within each category.
 Composers may provide their own performers and should indicate such with their submission.
-Attendance at the conference is required of all composers whose works will be performed.
+If your work is inspired by or deals with water in any way, please indicate so on the form.

 Submit works in the following categories: